IBM Cloud Docs

 3. Make sure that you have tools of your choice to test your deployable architecture and ensure that it works.
 For example, you can use Terraform runtime, which supplies the Terraform command line.

-Finding a customizable deployable architecture
+Finding a deployable architecture

 IBM Cloud provides multiple deployable architectures that you can use as-is or you can customize.
 To find an architecture, complete the following steps: